fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 }
 ```

-### Create distributed query campaign by query name
+### Run live query by query name

-Runs the specified query by name as a distributed query on the specified hosts or group of hosts.
-Returns a new distributed query campaign.
+Runs the specified query by name as a live query on the specified hosts or group of hosts.
+Returns a new live query campaign.
 Individual hosts must be specified with the host's ID.
 Groups of hosts are specified by label.

 `POST /api/v1/kolide/spec/queries/run`